hexdump/dotfiles/tsuru-config/README.md

 ![The `System Preferences > Users & Groups > Login Items` pane with the items `Karabiner-Elements`, `ProtonVPN`, and `Alfred 4`.
 The `Hide` checkbox next to each item is checked.](images/login-items.png)

-## Opening Terminal-Based Emacs on Files
+## Terminal-Based Emacs as an Application

 I sometimes use Finder to browse through my filesystem, and I also use the `open` command to open files.
 Both of these use macOS' built-in file type resolution that picks an appropriate application to open the selected files.
 Since I like using terminal-based emacs instead of a native emacs GUI, I need to create a custom wrapper with a shell script with which to open files.
+I also like launching applications through the application launcher, so I want this wrapper to be able to launch emacs just as any other application would open.

 Open Automator and create a new Application: